-Income Basket - Definition
+Income Basket - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is an Income Basket?How Does an Income Basket Work?How Income Baskets Benefit The TreasuryAcademic Research for Income Basket

 What is an Income Basket?

 The US tax code defines an Income Basket as a taxable source of income from either active, passive, or portfolio gains.
 For e.g., monthly salary would be taxed under the Active Income Basket, while rent from a property would be taxed under the Passive Income Basket.
 Profits accrued on trading accounts would be taxed under the Portfolio Basket.
 Losses made in one basket cannot offset gains in another basket.
 Income Baskets help taxpayers track their gains and losses easily.